 I’m not a huge movie or television junkie, but put anything on a cinema screen and I’ll gladly watch it.

-I’ve been too only a handful of live shows — theatre, musicals and concerts — and I hope to expand my experiences with live shows in my adulthood.
-The Sydney production of Aladdin the Musical is absolutely fantastic and I’ve been obsessed with the soundtrack ever since I watched it.
+I’ve been to only a handful of live shows — theatre, musicals and concerts — and I hope to expand my experiences with live shows in my adulthood.
+The live production of Aladdin the Musical is absolutely fantastic and I’ve been obsessed with the soundtrack ever since I watched it.

 Speaking of experiences, I like to do things alone, or with my family.
 I went to see Aladdin the Musical by myself, and I went to a One Direction concert in 2015 with my family.